 The total staff provides Pastoral Care to all students.
 A Christian Pastoral Support Worker is allocated to the schools for 12 hours per week and supports students with social and emotional issues as well as spiritual.
-There is a 0.2 FTE School Counsellor allocation as the school is Category 6 which is used to fund a SSO to run a Social Emotional Wellbeing Program.

-Collaborative arrangements operate across the school, with senior students providing support to a number of Junior Primary programs - dance, Buddy Reading, Better Buddies etc. A buddy class system operates to support the learning and social development of students as well as the culture of collaborative partnerships.
+There is a 0.2 FTE School Counsellor allocation as the school is Category 6 which is used to fund a full time SSO to support emotional needs of students.
+Collaborative arrangements operate across the school, with senior students providing support to a number of Junior Primary programs.
+A buddy class system operates to support the learning and social development of students as well as the culture of collaborative partnerships.

-Support offered:
+• Support offered: